Introduction

-The simplest way to build & deploy an app with Shuttle looks something like this:
+The simplest way to build and deploy a web app on Shuttle looks like this:

 async fn hello_world() -> &'static str {